-In Europe, marriage among the creative classes is as often as not a genteel fiction that helps children grow up feeling secure.
-Here it is a sort of institutional quarantine that we must put up with in order not to alarm the benighted evangelicals, or frighten the horses.
+Here marriage has been made into a sort of institutionalized STD quarantine that we must put up with, in order not to alarm the benighted evangelicals, or frighten the horses.

-In addition, the multiple HUMAN relationships that I loyally sustain, simultaneously(!) include fatherhood, and cousinhood, and what I suppose we have to call an "Open Marriage" of sorts (for lack of any better name) ... which is something that many people apparently expect me to apologize for.
+In addition, the multiple HUMAN relationships that I loyally sustain, simultaneously(!) include fatherhood, brotherhood, and cousinhood, and what I suppose we have to call an "Open Marriage" of sorts (for lack of any better name) ... which is something that many people apparently expect me to apologize for.

 My wife certainly doesn't!

 After 20-odd years together, she (a horticultural soil scientist, avid gardener, and award-winning quilter) understands just as well as I do, from her own actual experience, that on the rare occasions when either of us actually has an active intimate connection going with another adult, this neither distracts nor detracts from, but rather enhances (by illuminating and clarifying) our mutual appreciation, and enriches our lives with new ideas and activities introduced by the third party.
 The daily routine perks up quite markedly!
 We are reminded of specifically WHY we got married, and take responsibility for our choices.